mayman007/YouTube-Downloader/README.md

 <ol>
 <li>First, install <a href = "https://www.python.org/downloads/">python</a> and <a href = "https://git-scm.com/downloads">git</a> and add them to the path</li>

+<li>Make sure that you have <a href = "https://ffmpeg.org/download.html">ffmpeg</a> in the path. or just put ffmpeg.exe in the same folder as the script</li>

 <li>Git-clone this repo & change directory</li>

 ```git clone https://github.com/Shinobi7k/YouTube-Downloader.git```